kaurAgam/GitHub-Repositories-listing-page/README.md

 You can customize the appearance and styles by modifying the CSS file (`css/styles.css`).
 Feel free to make adjustments to match your preferences.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or enhancements, please create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.